beebop5/esphome-panasonic-ac/README.DNSKP11.md

 ![wifi adapter](images/installed_controller.jpg)

 Reconnect the AC mains supply and turn wifi back on.
 You should see a flashing wifi LED, followed by a faster flashing wifi LED and a solid wifi LED after about a minute.
 You can now connect this ESP to Home Assistant and control it from there.

+# Known Issues
+* The controller occaisionally loses its connection with the AC unit.
+A reboot will fix this, but I need to get the logic analyser out to understand exactly what is happening which I haven't had time to do recently.